Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Stability analysis of the thin-shell wormholes

 { {}}

 { }

-The cases are more interesting for negative $\alpha$.
-The stable region shrinks suddenly and only negative $\eta$ enables the existence of stable wormhole, as shown in the upper left panel of Fig. \ref{fig:FlatQ0Am}.
-As $\alpha$ further decreases, positive $\eta$ also enables the stable wormhole provided that the throat is large enough.
-When $ -\alpha $ becomes large enough, stable wormholes can be supported by normal matter with positive energy density and sound speed, as shown in the lower right panel of Fig. \ref{fig:FlatQ0Am}.
-Note that here $\alpha$ is unbound below.
-The stable region which can be supported by normal matter will be larger as negative $ \alpha $ decreases further.
+The scenario is more interesting for negative $\alpha$.
+As $\alpha$ approaches $0_-$, the stable region suddenly shrinks.
+In this case, the stable solutions are only feasible for $\eta<0$ and in a narrow range for the throat's radius, as shown in Fig.~\ref{fig:FlatQ0Am}(a).
+As $\alpha$ further decreases, stable solutions with positive $\eta$ also become possible, provided that the throat's radius is large enough.
+When $\alpha$ further decreases, stable wormholes can be supported by ordinary matter with positive energy density, as shown in Fig.~\ref{fig:FlatQ0Am}(d).
+It is noted that $\alpha$ is unbound from below.
+In other words, the stable wormholes supported by ordinary matter always persist for negative and significant $\alpha$.

+Now let us study the effect of the charge $Q$.
+As shown in Fig.~\ref{fig:FlatAlpha05m}, the matter supporting the stable wormhole is exotic when $Q$ is small.
+However, as $Q$ increases, the matter supporting the stable wormhole can be ordinary, provided the wormhole's throat is not too large.
+However, when $Q$ becomes large enough, again, only exotic matter can support stable wormhole solutions.
+Regarding the stable solutions, it is noted that $Q$ is unbound from above.

 { {}}

 { }